Art-Sells/Arells/Build-Notes.md

-- *(about buton accent color flicker and toggle accent color issues [take pic for reference to fix])* -*update indexing after main submission*
+- *(about buton accent color flicker and toggle accent color issues [take pic for reference to fix])* -*update indexing after main submission, check google after a week*

 ## 3-4 weeks after launch
 - - Call CoingeckoAPI (research how it calls it, maybe to update the VAPA info?) every 5 seconds, not on page mount...